microservices-security-in-action/samples/appendix-j/README.md

 [https://github.com/microservices-security-in-action/samples/tree/master/appendix-j](https://github.com/microservices-security-in-action/samples/tree/master/appendix-j)

+## Notes

+* **Page 500 / figure J.1**, top, right caption which points to kubectl box.
+In the caption it says kubelet, should be corrected as kubectl.

 ## Supplementary Readings

 We update this section as and when we find articles/blogs/videos related to the content discussed in this chapter.